 As Belcore, he toured Oliver Mears' production of The Elixir of Love with Northern Ireland Opera, Opera Theatre Company and Nevill Holt Opera.
 He has also sung Don Alfonso in Così fan Tutte for Scottish Opera.

 His association with London-based Opera Vera began with performances of the title role in Don Giovanni.
 He has subsequently returned to co-direct productions of Le Nozze di Figaro (as well as singing the role of Count Almaviva) and Cosí fan Tutte.
-His debut directing project prior to that included a workshop programme for young singers on Eugene Onegin for the Artstrust Foundation, and this year he will perform in his own production of Don Pasquale as Dr. Malatesta in Wales.
-Shortly after that he performs the role in gala concerts for the Jönköpings Sinfonietta in Sweden under Christian von Gehrer.
-Further exciting departures to his operatic career include featuring in the Hollywood blockbluster Mission Impossible 5, as well as theatre roles such as First Priest in T.S Eliot's play Murder in the Cathedral and Scrooge's nephew in A Christmas Carol.
+His debut directing project prior to that included a workshop programme for young singers on Eugene Onegin for the Artstrust Foundation, followed by performing in his own production of Don Pasquale as Dr. Malatesta in Wales.
+Shortly after that he performed the role of Dr. Malatesta again in gala concerts for the Jönköpings Sinfonietta in Sweden under Christian von Gehrer, and he was recently asked to join les Folies Lyriques in performance of songs and duets from Broadway with the Orchestre National Montpellier Occitanie and the Chœur Opéra national Montpellier Occitanie.
+Further exciting departures to his operatic career include featuring in the Hollywood blockbuster Mission Impossible 5, as well as theatre roles such as First Priest in T.S Eliot's play Murder in the Cathedral and Scrooge's nephew in A Christmas Carol.

 Much in demand as a recitalist, James’ concert appearances have included the world premiere of Tarik O’Regan’s settings of Three Andrew Motion Songs at King’s Place in London accompanied by Iain Burnside, three recital programmes at the Crush Room, Royal Opera House with Mark Packwood, and he recently devised and performed a recital entitled "Love's Songlist" with pianist Gareth Owen at the Forge Arts and Music Venue in Camden.
 Having put together a visually-illustrated presentation of Schubert's Winterreise with artistic director Alexander Anderson-Hall, he has performed this cycle with pianist and conductor James Southall for the Buxton Festival and at the Glossop Music Festival.
 Along similar lines, he recently sang Schumann's Dichterliebe and Vaughan Williams' Songs of Travel with pianist Federici Laetitia.